 1. Rubbing lips with fingers.

-2. With circular movements of the fingers we go from one corner to another.
+2. We move our fingers in a circular motion from one corner to another.

-5. Pressing on the lips with circular motions.
+5. Pressing on the lips with circular movements.

 This complex is repeated several times in one session.

-The fingers and the entire surface of the palm are worked out separately.
-Fingers are massaged from tip to base.
-It is best to start with the little finger.
+The fingers and the entire surface of the palm are worked on separately.
+The fingers are massaged from tip to base.
+It's best to start with the little finger.

-1. Massaging fingers, pressing on the pads, increasing pressure.
+1. Massaging your fingers, pressing on the pads, increasing the pressure.

-3. Draw a spiral on the palm with your finger, from the center to the edge.
+3. Draw a spiral on your palm with your finger, from the center to the edge.

-4. Stock up on a spiked rubber ball (su-jok) and drive it along the baby’s palm, invite him to roll it between his palms himself.
-You can also use a special brush "Hedgehog" to study the nerve endings.
+4. Stock up on a rubber ball with spikes (su-jok) and roll it over the baby’s palm, invite him to roll it between his palms.
+You can also use a special “Hedgehog” brush to work on nerve endings.

-5. Pour grits of different sizes into a plate and dip your fingers into it.
+5. Pour cereal into a plate different sizes and dip your fingers into it.